openpreserve/ViPER/README.md

 - 128MB of video RAM to allow desktop scaling

 More CPU and RAM will almost certainly improve performance.
 If you're setting up a vagrant box from scratch you can use the [Maintenance Initialisation](docs/maintainer/index.md#initialisation) instructions to change the parameters.
 If you've imported the OVA you can use the VirtualBox GUI to make the changes as [described here](https://www.virtualbox.org/manual/ch01.html#ovf).

-## ViPER Tools and Resources

-The list of tools and reference resources is maintained [here in a separate Markdown file](./docs/tools/index.md).